Accidents from Heavy Lifting at Work — Claim Compensation for Manual Handling Injuries

 Damage to our backs are the singular most common area for a musculoskeletal disorder — at 40% of those reported cases.
 Upper limbs and necks collectively account for 41% of them, in contrast, with lower limbs at 19% of the total.

-There are multiple stress points when lifting we experience, most of them trigger depending on how we lift – which is why education is so important.
-Whilst with light-lifting we tend to take weight onto our arms and wrists – leading often overtime to repetitive strain injury – our trunk, or lumbar spine, takes the force as our centre of gravity shifts from the new weight.
+There are multiple stress points when lifting we experience, most of them trigger depending on how we lift — which is why education is so important.
+Whilst with light-lifting we tend to take weight onto our arms and wrists — leading often overtime to repetitive strain injury — our lumbar spine takes the force as our centre of gravity shifts from the new weight.
 What is quite common is the snapping sensation reported where muscles give out during a lift.
 This tends to be where people draw the line, but this doesn’t always have to happen for people to experience discomfort.

 Even in areas such as our arms and hands, any force concentrated on small areas of the body poses a risk of bodily damage.
 Toes and feet can also be in the firing line when dropping heavy objects, which is one of the reasons PPE, like steel toe-capped boots, is so important.

-What industries do manual handling of heavy objects typically take place?
+In what industries do manual handling of heavy objects typically take place?

 Quite often we look to trades that require moving objects from one place to a new one for the purpose of building, delivering or disposal.
 As such, construction — notably for large objects in a dangerous environment, transportation and storage usually where warehouses are concerned, and waste management are where minds go to.
 However, there is a tendency to overlook agriculture, forestry and fishing, as well as human health and social work — both require manual handling in different forms, the latter in people themselves.

 Even in industries that typically have office environments, like Information and Communication, the infrequency of lifting can pose risks.
 Retail and Wholesale requires movement of goods and produce by individuals on a routine basis too, the scale varies wildly.
-Ultimately, whatever type of job you have it is imperative you’re trained in proper manual handling practices.
+Ultimately, whatever type of job you have, it is imperative you’re trained in proper manual handling practices.

 Is it worth speaking to one of your solicitors** for an injury or pain and suffering caused by heavy lifting at work?